Dale Petroskey

-Dale A. Petroskey (born August 17, 1955) is the current president and CEO of the Dallas Regional Chamber.
-He is the former executive vice president of marketing for the Texas Rangers, a former executive of the National Baseball Hall of Fame and Museum and the National Geographic Society, and a former assistant press secretary of U.S. president Ronald Reagan.
+Dale A. Petroskey (born August 17, 1955) is the former president and CEO of the Dallas Regional Chamber.
+He is also the former executive vice president of marketing for the Texas Rangers, a former executive of the National Baseball Hall of Fame and Museum and the National Geographic Society, and a former assistant press secretary of U.S. president Ronald Reagan.

 Early professional career

 Petroskey graduated from Michigan State University in 1978, and worked in the White House from 1985 to March 1987 as assistant press secretary under Ronald Reagan.
 Before working for Reagan, he was assistant press secretary for the Michigan House Republican caucus, then chief of staff for Representative William F. Goodling, a Republican from Pennsylvania.
 After serving Reagan, he was assistant secretary of public affairs at the United States Department of Transportation under Secretary Elizabeth Dole.
 Then, he served as a senior executive at the National Geographic Society from 1988 to 1999.